The end of summer doesn't mean the end of festival weekends

 What’s the vibe: Raving at a former RAF airfield.
 Make the most of the last of the sunshine at one of the final outdoor festivals of the year.

-Who: Eats Everything, Dixon, Gorgon City, Peggy Gou, Skream, and more.
+Who: Eats Everything (pictured, with Skream), Dixon, Gorgon City, Peggy Gou, Skream, and more.

 Where: Leeds, RAF Church Fenton.